dyfcalid/dyfcalid/README.md

 <h3 align="left"> Nice to see you and welcome to my page !</h3>

-- 🔭 I’m **Zehan Zheng**, currently a 2nd-year M.S.E. student at Tongji University in Shanghai.
+- 🔭 I’m **Zehan Zheng**, currently a first-year CS Ph.D. student at Johns Hopkins University.

-- 🌱 I’m interested in 3D computer vision, including dynamic reconstruction, generative models and autonomous driving.
+- 🌱 I’m interested in 3D/4D computer vision, including dynamic reconstruction, generative models and autonomous driving.

-- ⚡ Looking for research internship and **Ph.D.
-(Fall 2025)** opportunities!
+- ⚡ Looking for research internship and collaboration opportunities!

 - 📫 Feel free to drop me an [Email](mailto:zhengzehan@tongji.edu.cn)